If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 - How to buy good travel insurance – for backpackers & solo travellers

-- The best travel insurance companies & comparison sites
+- Some travel insurance companies & comparison sites to check out

 If you have any further questions that I didn’t answer, feel free to send me a message and I’ll do my best to help you.